UBC-MDS/Poisonous_Mushroom_Predictor/doc/Poisonous_Mushroom_Predictor_Report.md

 # Limitations & Assumptions

-So, the recall score will be 0.99 while the rest scoring metrics will be 1 as well.
-The LogicsticRegression classifier is performing quite well in predicting whether a mushroom is poisonous or edible.
+With a recall score of 0.99 while the remaining scoring metrics are 1, our LogicsticRegression classifier is performing quite well in predicting whether a mushroom is poisonous or edible.
 Given the unexpected performance and high accuracy of our model, we decided to do sanity checks from expert’s advice.
 First, we checked if there is the class imbalance issue in our dataset.
 It turns out that we have no class imbalance as the train data set contains 3334 edible mushrooms and 3154 poisonous mushrooms which are quite equally distributed.
-Also in the test data set, there are 863 edible mushrooms and 762 poisonous mushrooms which are not hugely imbalanced.Additionally, we checked if our data set is too small that makes the accuracy of the model to be so high.
-Given suggestion, the train data set contains 6499 observations which are sufficient enough for model training and fitting.
+Also in the test data set, there are 863 edible mushrooms and 762 poisonous mushrooms which is not a significant imbalance.
+Additionally, we checked if our data set is too small, resulting in unrealistic accuracy scores.
+Given this suggestion, the train data set contains 6499 observations which is sufficient for model training and fitting.

-In conclusion, the results of our model reliable.
+In conclusion, we believe the results of our model to be reliable.
 But there are still some potential improvements we can made which will be discussed in the next section.

 # Looking Forward

 In the future there are two key areas we would like to explore.
 Firstly, we would like to conduct an analysis of feature importance to gain insight into which features were most critical in predicting mushroom toxicity.
-This could also potentially allow us to drop several features while preserving model performance.
-With less features the model will not only be less expensive computationally, but the potential costs of gathering more data could also be drastically reduced.
+This could potentially allow us to drop several features while preserving model performance.
+With less features the model will not only be less expensive computationally, but the potential costs of gathering additional data could also be drastically reduced.
 Secondly, we would like to test our model on a real data set.
 While our model performs remarkably well on the hypothetical samples of UC Irvine’s Mushroom data set we cannot be fully confident until it has been tested on real-world data.
-Ideally we will be able to find other data sets with similar features.
+Ideally we will be able to find more existing data sets with similar features.
 If not, it may be necessary to conduct our own sampling in the field.